Last updated: Tuesday, 07 April 2020

 1.3.
 “Personal Data” is any data relating to an identified or identifiable individual (the ‘data subject’).

-We process Personal Data that have been previously collected by Cable Europe, entity which has ceased to exist as a result of statutory changes published in the “Moniteur Belge” on 31 March 2020.
+1.4.
+We process Personal Data that have been previously collected by Cable Europe, entity which has changed its name as a result of statutory changes published in the “Moniteur Belge” on 31 March 2020.

 2. Information about us